 Have one day a week that you sit down and spend 10-20 minutes planning your week and checking in on your goals.
 This is how you make real progress.
 The completion of any goal comes in slow and steady steps, it never happens in one leap or overnight.
 I made the printable weekly planner below and it helps me so much!

-That concludes my list of 20 ways to get organized for 2021.
+That concludes this list of 20 ways to get organized for 2023.
 If you do some or most of these steps you’ll be on your way to a great new year.
-I hope you have an amazingly productive and happy 2021!
+I hope you have an amazingly productive and happy 2023!

 It’s you’re feeling really ambitious here are 100 ways to be productive at home.